typedb/typedb-docs/02-clients/01-studio.md

 ### Query design

 One of the most important functions of TypeDB Studio is to provide an environment to design and debug queries to TypeDB databases.
-For that we have the Text-editor panel with TypeQL syntax highlighting and the Toolbar with transaction controls.
+For that we have the Text editor panel with TypeQL syntax highlighting and the Toolbar with transaction controls.

-#### Text-editor panel
+#### Text editor panel

-Text-editor panel doesn't have a visible title, but it's the biggest area in the middle of the TypeDB Studio that is being used to work with text information.
+Text editor panel doesn't have a visible title, but it's the biggest area in the middle of the TypeDB Studio that is being used to work with text information.
 It does have tabs at the top to switch between different opened files.

-The currently selected file's content displayed in the main section with lines numeration at the left edge of the Text-editor panel.
+The currently selected file's content displayed in the main section with lines numeration at the left edge of the Text editor panel.

-All text in the Text-editor panel will be displayed with TypeQL syntax highlighting.
+All text in the Text editor panel will be displayed with TypeQL syntax highlighting.

 In the bottom right corner of TypeDB Studio window there is an indicator for cursor location that contains the line number and current symbol position in that line.

-You can activate the following functions from the context menu available by right-clicking inside the Text-editor main section:
+The following functions can be activated from the context menu available by right-clicking inside the Text editor main section:

 - Copy/Cut/Paste